Purpose, Beyond the Self

 Volunteering at St. Jude has reinforced something I have long believed: creativity is not only about objects, exhibitions, or permanence.
 It is also about connection.
 About offering what you can, when you can, without needing to be seen for it.
 About recognizing when your abilities—shaped over decades—are best used quietly, in service of others.

-My life has not become easy, but there is a lot to be excited for.
-Purpose does not require ease.
-Purpose lives beyond the self—in the decision to respond when called, and in the willingness to give with humility when the moment allows.
+My life has certainly endured its hardships, but there is a lot to be excited for.
+However, purpose does not require ease.
+Purpose lives beyond the self.
+It lives in the decision to respond when called, and in the willingness to give with humility when the moment allows.

 I am deeply grateful to be able to show up in this way, in this place, at this time.
 Not because it defines meaning, but because it reveals where meaning so often resides: in compassion, generosity, and the choice to contribute to something far greater than oneself.